Students planning to graduate with Department Honors should please be aware of the following important deadlines:

 Please note that the prospectus submitted with your registration form should be hypothesis driven but need not be long - 1/2 to 1 page is adequate.
 Remember to present the key background information explaining the justification / impact of the project, the hypothesis you are addressing in your research, and the predictions you are testing.
 The timeline is mainly an exercise for you and your mentor to plan reasonable goals.

-Finally, if you are unfamiliar with Departmental Honors, please read the following.
+Finally, if you are unfamiliar with Departmental Honors, please read the following:

-Introduction to Departmental Honors in Biochemistry
+Departmental Honors in Biochemistry:

 We encourage interested majors to participate in undergraduate Honors research, which is required for graduation with Honors from the Department of Biochemistry.
 The Honors program significantly enriches the undergraduate experience by providing the opportunity to carry out new research in collaboration with a faculty mentor, and to write and defend an honors thesis.

 Interested students should identify a faculty mentor and begin Honors research during their freshman, sophomore or junior year, to enable sufficient time to complete a project prior to the final semester of the senior year, when the honors thesis is typically written and defended.

 Please note the requirements for participation in the Honors program described in the attachment, including a GPA in the major of 3.3 or higher.
 Those students who complete and defend and Honors thesis will graduate with Latin Honors awarded at the departmental graduation ceremony, and also at a special College Honors Convocation during graduation week.

 Interested students are encouraged to contact one of the Honors Co-Chairs listed above, and visit the Honors website.

 Departmental Honors are awarded to qualified undergraduate majors in recognition of scholarly achievement.
 To be eligible, a student must: